Do Angelfish Eat Other Fish?

 Angelfish are monogamous, forming long-term relationships with their mates.

-Mated fish pairs have been shown to protect each other from predators and other threats.
-This can lead to big fish eating smaller fish, which could otherwise be viewed as a threat.
+Mated fish pairs have been shown to protect each other from predators and threats.
+This can lead to big fish eating smaller fish, which could otherwise be considered a threat.

 Are Angelfish Dangerous To Keep With Other Fish?